shanunrandev123/Segmentation_Liver/README.md

 ### Liver Tumor Segmentation using U-NET and 3D convnets

 ##### Overview
-The Project implements a 3D UNET model for liver segmentation from MRI scans.
-The goal of the project is to perform accurate pixel wise classification of liver regions leveraging deep learning for segmentation.
+The Project implements a 3D UNET model for liver tumor segmentation from MRI scans.
+The goal of the project is to perform accurate pixel wise classification of tumor regions leveraging deep learning for segmentation.